 CAP is an independent, non-governmental organization of board certified pathologists.
-CAP is approved by CMS to inspect clinical laboratories to determine compliance with the standards required by the Clinical Laboratory Improvement Amendments of 1988, or CLIA.
+CAP is approved by CMS to inspect clinical laboratories to determine compliance with the standards required by the Clinical Laboratory Improvement Amendments of 1988 ("CLIA").
 CAP offers an accreditation program to which laboratories may voluntarily subscribe.
-All of our major regional laboratories are accredited by CAP.
+All of our major regional and esoteric laboratories and most of our rapid response laboratories are accredited by CAP.
 Accreditation includes on-site inspections and participation in the CAP (or equivalent) proficiency testing program.
 "CAP whistle blower" hotline posters, which are used to escalate unresolved quality and laboratory safety concerns to CAP, are posted in all of our CAP accredited laboratories.